 CONSTRUCTION OF AN

-is explained, as well as the integrative style in texts:
+as well as the integrative style in texts:

 integrative websites.
 These insights will progress together with the experience

 of building some integrative sites, including a site on Integrative

 Psychology (in Dutch, continuing on-line a project started up in 1978